CaymanD77/COSC55Project/README.md

 For Basic Access, we ensured the new Security Groups established a secure connection for employees -
 - Using File Transfer Protocol, we stored all of the keys in the IT Server, requiring SSH into IT Server to retrieve all the keys (from there, other servers are manageable)
 - Proper filesharing access was establed between the servers by sharing keys
+- Utilized sftp command (Secure File Transfer Protocol) to get keys from our computers to IT Management Server

 - With FTP, we researched the commands to plan how to create and implement a database or directory which was accessible to all users with access to the server.
 -   We utilized 'sudo' to elevate permissons, 'chmod' (change mode), were able to change the directory using 'cd /.' to enter the '/' directory, and implemented groups/shared users via 'chgrp' command, creating a shared folder for both the IT and Admin servers.